husamettinarabaci/rustExam/en/questions/section-16/question-159.md

-## 📘 Section: Advanced Traits and Generics
+## 📘 Section: Collections: Vectors
-### 🔹 Category: Generic Enums
+### 🔹 Category: Inserting Elements
-#### ❓ Question 159: Defining and using generic enums
+#### ❓ Question 159: Inserting elements into a vector

-Create a generic enum with two variants and implement a method for it.
-Demonstrate usage with different types.

-- Define an enum named `ResultBox` with variants `Ok(T)` and `Err(E)`.
-- Implement a method that returns true if the value is `Ok`.
+Write a Rust program that demonstrates how to insert elements into a vector at a specific position.

+- Create a vector with several integer values.
+- Insert a new element at a specific index using the `insert` method.
+- Print the vector before and after insertion.

-🔧 **Task:** Use generics to define enums and implement methods for them.
+🔧 **Task:** Use the `insert` method to add an element to a vector at a given index and display the result.